Iceland Eruption: What You Need To Know

 What is an eruption?

 An eruption occurs when the molten lava built below the Earth’s surface reaches a point where it becomes too strong for the solid ground under it to bear.
 This is caused by the magma penetrating the ground and causing cracks to form.
 When the cracks rupture, the molten lava shoots out from them like a geyser.
 The process is more rapid in colder climates but can be caused by a volcano that has been dormant for years with minor tremors under the surface.
 Once the molten lava reaches the surface, it turns into a gas and volcanic material.

 Iceland is known for its natural beauty, but that beauty is particularly striking as a volcanic eruption.
 There is a little warning when one occurs, and it can create an unforgettable experience for those visiting the country.
 Visitors of the Geldingadalir area will indeed have a memorable experience, but please stay safe and be careful!

 Updated info from safetravel.is regarding the eruption zone can be found here:

 All info regarding Covid-19 rules and regulations in Iceland can be found here:

 Find the best hotels near the eruption site here:

 We love that you are curious and checking out this page now.
 We love to travel, research and create new content for people travelling to Iceland.
 You will see on this webpage buttons and banners that links that go to other websites and services.
-These links may be referred to as an affiliate link which means we could earn money if you end up clicking on one and purchase that service or product.
+These links may be referred to as an affiliate link, meaning we could earn money if you click on one and purchase that service or product.
 The money we make through affiliate links helps us to continue researching and creating informative content for our users.
 If you choose to purchase tours, accommodation or other services through our affiliate links, it is much appreciated, thank you.